 How does it work?

-Step 1: Researchers share their their findings in an academic publication or at a conference.
+Step 1: Researchers share their findings in an academic publication or conference.

-Step 3: News outlets take press releases as the basis of for science stories.
-The researcher’s findings will be further translated for a general audience.
-Sometimes research can be exaggerated to generate “click bait” or misinterpreted by non-experts and this can result in the misrepresentation of the original research.
+Step 3: News outlets take press releases or journal articles as the basis for science stories.
+The researchers’ findings will be further translated for a general audience.
+Sometimes research can be misinterpreted by non-experts or exaggerated to generate “click bait.”
+This can result in the misrepresentation of the original research.

-For example, the research study “Positive Selection on a Regulatory Insertion–Deletion Polymorphism in FADS2 Influences Apparent Endogenous Synthesis of Arachidonic Acid” becomes the news article “Being a vegetarian could kill you, science warns.”
-See below for a more detailed example.
+The research study “Positive Selection on a Regulatory Insertion–Deletion Polymorphism in FADS2 Influences Apparent Endogenous Synthesis of Arachidonic Acid” was reported in the news as “Being a vegetarian could kill you, science warns.”

-The slides below show how the research was presented originally, in the press-release about the study and in the media:
+The slides below show how the research was presented differently in the original research, in the press-release about the study and in the media:

 Using Press Releases and News Stories

-Press releases and news stories can be a great way to learn about new research advances, but we need to be aware of the limitations demonstrated above.
+Press releases and news stories can be a great way to learn about new research advances, but we need to be aware of the limitations.

 Always critically evaluate the information presented and make sure to check the original research.
 Press releases and news stories often link to the original research article, so you can easily find the original research study and use it in your own work.

-- Use the CRAAP test to evaluate information in press releases or the news
+- Use the to evaluate information in press releases or the news

-- After reading the press release or news article that interests you, always read the original research
+- After reading a press release or news article that interests you, read the original research